ozbillwang/locust-demo/with_header/README.md

 Make sure you have aws account and [set the AWS_PROFILE properly](set the AWS_PROFILE properly)

 ```
-$ cd serverless
+$ pushd serverless
 $ npm install -g serverless
 $ npm install
 $ serverless deploy
+$ popd
 ```

-After deployed, you should see the api gateway url and its api_key
+After deployed, you should see the api gateway url and its api key

 If you missed the detail, you can run